Headteacher / National Leader of Education

 Pupils should not have jewellery, such as bracelets, necklaces or rings, on show in the Academy for health and safety reasons.
 Stud earrings and watches may be worn but must be removed for all PE lessons.

 The Academy has ensured that the uniform is available at a modest cost that should not be prohibitive to our families.
-Financial support is available under certain circumstances and this should be discussed with the Academy where necessary.
+Financial support is available under certain circumstances and any financial difficulty preventing compliance with full uniform should be discussed with the Academy.

 The current cost of the Academy uniform available from Uniform Direct is: